 - The day-to-day activities are undertaken by the Steering Committee.
 It consists of four members.
 The Steering Committee meets every three weeks.
 It is responsible for drafting statements and letters, for organizing lobby & advocacy meetings with EU decision makers and parliamentarians, and for all other day-to-day business of the platform.
 The Steering Committee keeps the members updated about trends and developments at EU level.

 - The platform has a permanent Facilitator in Port-au-Prince, Haiti.
 Her role is to provide a link between the Coordination Europe-Haiti in Brussels, and civil society partners in Haiti.
 She encourages Haitian civil society partners to collaborate in their advocacy towards the EU and other international partners.
 Finally, the Facilitator represents the platform vis-à-vis the EU Delegation in Haiti.

 Meet the Steering Committee

-Barbara Küpper chairs the Coordination Europe-Haïti since 2018.
+Barbara Küpper has been a member of COPIL since 2016 and chaired the CoEH from 2018 until October 2020.
 She works for MISEREOR, the German Catholic Bishops’ Organization for Development Cooperation since 2002.
 After several years as a project manager for different countries in Africa she presently accompanies local partners in Haiti in implementing activities in the field of rural development, health, education and human rights.

 ‘I believe that the situation in Haiti can only change if people and especially politicians change their behaviour all over the world.
 We really have to appeal to the consciences of the powerful in Europe and stand up for fair terms of international trade to protect our partners, especially in Haiti.’